GSmithApps/hindent/README.md

 > together.

 # Parsing Spec

 - the transpiler supports literate programming.
 So, most of the source code is natural language.
-  - to denote a block of code, put a lone period on a line before the code, and a lone period on a line after the code.
+  - to denote a block of code, it will be similar to how markdown does it, but instead of three backticks, it is a lone period.
+    So basically, a lone period on a line toggles between natural language and code (starting with natural language).
 - the parser/transpiler will put a new line after the source code to ensure the final dedent is correct
 - any amount of whitespace that contributes to a blank line